silver-chari0t/silverchariot/README.md

 🌙 = *My usual status.
 I'm usually up for talking to people at this point, but I could be offtab.*

-🟢/💬 = Come up to me and we can chat!
+🟢/💬 = I rarely use these two statuses, but if I do, you can come up to me and we can chat!

 ![c5d](https://github.com/user-attachments/assets/79e4db9b-411c-4faf-8fcf-44f08e2ac9ef)

 # **DNI ;;**
 - People below 14
-- Problematic fandoms
+- Problematic fandoms (Hazbin Hotel etcetera .)
 - Most Jotakak shippers
 - Stroheim/Alessi enjoyers
 - Maid-dressed characters that are minors.